 Serenity ('Firefly' franchise)

+Joss Whedon's Firefly, famously canceled after just one season, was noted for it's grim and gritty 'space western' approach, was supposedly inspired by the John Wayne film Stagecoach, according to the Hollywood Reporter (opens in new tab).
+As such the featured spacecraft, the serenity, is a bit of bucket of bolts - built for practically not comfort.
 Sure, Serenity doesn't have the trappings of more elegant spaceships.
-There's no warp drive or fast travel.
-There are very clearly toilets on board, counteracting the old "Star Trek" myth about their starships.
+There's no warp drive or fast travel butthere are very clearly toilets on board, counteracting the old "Star Trek" myth about their starships.
 It looks a bit like a warehouse inside, and it always seems to be breaking down.
 But fans don't gorram care, because Serenity is built to last.
 The ship's modest appearance means it's easy to miss when the crew members take on their main job of scrapping other starships for supplies.
 If it takes a bad hit, usually it can be fixed with scavenged parts.
 And above all, it just works.
 No high-fuss mechanical work needed here; just put a capable mechanic on the crew, and Serenity will give you all you need.

 NEXT: An unknowable presence